ritesh-sm/Quiz-App/README.md

 ![alt text](https://github.com/ritesh1869/Quiz-App/blob/master/images/Screen%20Shot%202020-04-27%20at%203.41.51%20PM.png)

-If there are no new questions left, game be restarted using restart button.
+If there are no new questions, game can be restarted using restart button.

 ![alt text](https://github.com/ritesh1869/Quiz-App/blob/master/images/Screen%20Shot%202020-04-27%20at%203.38.10%20PM.png)